gustavochm/phasepy/docs/source/basic/phasepy.mixture.rst

 	...
 GC = {'CH3':3, 'CH3O':1, 'C':1})
 	>>> mix.add_component(mtbe)

-Once the total number of components has been added to the mixture interaction parameters can be supplied, depending on the selected model.
-For quadratic mixing rule used in cubic EoS:
+Once all components have been added to the mixture, the interaction parameters can be supplied, depending on the selected model:

+For quadratic mixing rule (QMR) used in cubic EoS:

 >>> KIJ = np.array([[0, k12, k13],
 ...			[k21, 0, k23],